-Both of the Infoprint Manager GUIs are installed on the Windows system that the Infoprint Manager server is installed on.
-In addition, they can both be installed on remote systems.
-As a result, administrators and operators can manage the Infoprint Manager system without going to the Windows NT/Windows 2000 system that Infoprint Manager is installed on.
+Both of the Infoprint Manager GUIs are installed on the AIX system that the Infoprint Manager server is installed on.
+In addition, they can both be installed on remote systems, which can be Windows systems.
+As a result, administrators and operators can manage the Infoprint Manager system without going to the AIX system that Infoprint Manager is installed on.